Varathane vs Minwax — Which is the Best for Your Project?

 Versatility

 The versatility of wood stain is important to save you more time in your wood projects.
-So Varathane pros offer its stain+poly product whereas, Minwax has its Polyshades product.
+Varathane offers its stain+poly product, whereas Minwax has its Polyshades product.

 Both of their products do not require a brush, bucket, or sprayer.
 All you need to do is prepare the can and start your finishing touch on your furniture or flooring.
-So, you can grab both of them in terms of their versatility.
+So, you can grab both in terms of versatility.

 Toxicity and Smell

-Polyurethane is composed of isocyanates and volatile organic compounds (VOCs) which make the Minwax and Varathane have a high level of toxicity.
+Polyurethane is composed of isocyanates and volatile organic compounds (VOCs) which make the Minwax and Varathane products high in terms of level of toxicity.
 When you smell VOCs for a couple of hours, you will experience headaches, irritations to your eyes and nose, and dizziness.

 painting wooden furniture with Varathane 200241H Water-Based Ultimate Polyurethane

-So authorities regulate the use of polyurethane so using it can be less hazardous.
-But between them, the Varathane contains less VOC though if you compare it with Minwax, the difference is not significant.
+Authorities regulate the use of polyurethane so using it can be less hazardous.
+But between these brands, Varathane contains less VOC compared to Minwax, but the difference is not significant.

 Winner: Varathane